Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Toddlers

-No matter where you live, every culture has some type of hat.
-These real-life photos of people in hats will introduce your tot to new cultures and get him thinking about what makes us the same and different.
+All over the world there are all types of hats that represent diverse cultures.
+These real-life photos of people in their unique hats will introduce kids to new people and places, and get them thinking about what makes us the same and different.

 9. One Green Apple by Eve Bunting